 Our team facilitates BCHP’s Network of Hunger Free Community Coalitions, organizing learning and resource sharing opportunities; facilitating network member and professional connections; strategizing with coalition leadership; documenting and developing best practices and examples of coalition structure, action, and impact; and cultivating funding and pilot project opportunities for network coalitions.

 There are Hunger Free Community Coalitions across Texas working to address hunger.
 We encourage you to be a part of the solution by joining the collaborative action already happening in your community.

-Our goal is to bring together all coalitions focused on actively reducing hunger and food insecurity across the state, whether labeled Hunger Free Community Coalitions, Food Policy Councils, or anything else.
-If you are part of a coalition, we encourage you to learn more about being a part of the Network!
+The HFCC Network engages coalitions focused on actively reducing hunger and increasing food security across Texas, whether labeled Hunger Free Community Coalitions, Food Policy Councils, or anything else.
+Newly forming or established coalitions are invited to join.

 Interested in starting a Hunger Free Community Coalition in your community?
 There are many tools and resources available to support building and sustaining impactful, action-oriented community coalitions.

 The newsletter offers insights into coalition building, sustainability, and action; highlights projects and best practices from member coalitions; and shares research, policy updates, webinar and events, and grant opportunities.

 BCHP Staff look forward to hearing from you.
 Please submit your information HERE and someone from our team will respond to your request.